 “Mustard is what we call a combination stain so it requires multiple steps to remove.
 Ketchup is relatively straightforward, ” Dan explained.
 A combination stain includes multiple elements that each need to be treated.
 A ketchup stain is a plant-based stain.

-Mustard contains dye from the tumeric.
-Tumeric is bright yellow powder obtains from a plant in the ginger family.
+Mustard contains dye from turmeric.
+Tumeric is a bright yellow powder obtained from a plant in the ginger family.
 To treat the mustard stains, gently blot the stain with a dry towel.
 Place a small amount of laundry detergent or enzyme-based stain remover on the stain to break down the base of the stain.
 Finally to remove the dye, use a color-safe bleach such as hydrogen peroxide.
 Let this sit for 10 minutes and then wash as usual.

 Ketchup stains, although tough to get out, are removed with acids such as lemon juice or vinegar.
 To treat, blot the stain with a towel or dishcloth, then pour vinegar on the stain and let it sit for five minutes.
 Rinse with cold water and pre-treat with an enzyme-based stain remover and wash it in your washer.